tradergu/tradergu.github.io/_posts/2025-11-16-trade-review-brkr.md

 ---

 ### 💰 Trade Targets
-Although I have had a higher time frame target of $54 based on the monthly time frame, we still had a couple of weeks to confirm if that confirmed such a high conviction trigger.
-I had my eyes on the weekly expansion and Fibonacci levels 0.618 and 1, targeting $43.18 and $44.50.
+Although I have had a higher time frame target of $54 based on the monthly time frame, we still had a couple of weeks to confirm a monthly bullish reversal trigger.
+I had my eyes on the weekly expansion and Fibonacci levels 0.618 and 1, targeting $43.18 and $46.75.

 Also considering staying in this position until possibly seeing $54, but as we are currently in an extremely overvalued market in general, I decided to follow my [wife's reminder](https://x.com/trader_gu/status/1967910365750272126) not to be greedy planning an exit at $43.18.